wxWidgets/Phoenix/packaging/README.txt

 It is also possible to embed the path that the dynamic library should be loaded from directly into the extension module.
 For now at least this is left as an exercise for the reader.
-For OSX look at the man pages for the otool and install_name_tool commands.
-For the other unix-like platforms look at chrpath.
+Look for the chrpath tool.